 Cactus – Cereus, Notocactus, Opuntia, Echinocactus and Echinopsis spp.
-Share this:Click to share on Pinterest (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on Twitter (Opens in new window) Common Name: Cactus, Prickly Pear, Hedgehog Cactus, Botanical Name: Cereus, Notocactus, Opuntia, Echinocactus and Echinopsis spp., SEER-ee-us, noh-toh-KAK-tus, oh-PUNT-ee-uh, eck-ee-no-KAK-tus and eck-in-OPP-sis Decorative Life: Indefinite for foliage, a few days to weeks for flowers.
+Share this:Click to share on Pinterest (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on Twitter (Opens in new window) Shop our Growers Choice Subscription!
+Shop Now Designed with love!
+Our Grower's Choice Subscription freshly picked and delivered to your door every month.
+Shop Now Common Name: Cactus, Prickly Pear, Hedgehog Cactus, Botanical Name: Cereus, Notocactus, Opuntia, Echinocactus and Echinopsis spp., SEER-ee-us, noh-toh-KAK-tus, oh-PUNT-ee-uh, eck-ee-no-KAK-tus and eck-in-OPP-sis Decorative Life: Indefinite for foliage, a few days to weeks for flowers.
 Flower Color: Pink, Red, White, Yellow Availability: Year Round Harvest Instructions: Do not irrigate plants right after planting in order to give any below ground damage tissue to heal or cure thus reducing the chances of disease development.
 Family Roots: Members of the Cactaceae (cactus) family.
 Many are native to the drier regions of North and South America.
 However, certain species come from locations such as Africa, Madagascar and Ceylon.
 Related species include Christmas Cactus.
 Personality: Plants are classified as dicotyledons, leaves not parallel veined.
 Leaves or stems are fleshy, often covered with spines.
 Flower fragrance depends on species and cultivar.
 Storage Specifics: Some are chill sensitive, store above 55 degrees F. Tidbits: The cactus family is very large with over 2000 species.
 Cereus from the Greek “cera”, meaning wax, referring to the torch-like shape of young plants.
 Direct and filtered sunlight levels are best.
-What's New - Find the newest in distinct floral designs from our collection of premium luxury flowers, plants and gifts for any occasion.